 1. What is Insurance and Why Do You Need It?

-Insurance is financial protection in the event something goes wrong in your business and you need to replace equipment or pay compensation.
-For example, if you have an unhappy client who wants to sue you, you lose your laptop or you become unwell and cannot work.
+Insurance is financial protection in the event something goes wrong in your business.
+For example, when you need to replace equipment or pay compensation.
+Alternatively, if you might have an unhappy client who wants to sue you, you lose your laptop or you become unwell and cannot work.

-When you take out an insurance policy you can choose to go direct to insurers, like AXA, or go through what is known as an insurance broker, like Simply Business who scan the different insurers on the market on your behalf to find you the cheapest deal.
+When you take out a self-employed business insurance policy you can choose to go direct to insurers, like Simply Business.
+They can scan the different insurers on the market on your behalf to find you the cheapest deals and quotes for self-employed insurance.

 - Protect themselves in the event of a claim